lassenym/pacman-helper/README.md

 - **system** — Core packages (e.g., `linux`, `sddm`, `amd-ucode`).
 - **program** — Applications (e.g., `chromium`, `konsole`, `steam`).
 - **library** — Libraries, often for personal coding (e.g., `python-cloudscraper`).

+**Can this damage the system?**

+No, the only terminal command that the script will every execute is 'pacman -Qi'